Please feel free to use and share the content of this page,

 Salvation

-Summary of what we believe about salvation:
+Summary of what we evangelicals tend to believe about salvation:

 - Salvation is seen as a good, painless eternal destiny, in heaven, with God, in constant intimate and worshipful communion.